“Can I get rid of my man boobs quickly and naturally?”

-Instead, you need to start being proactive about your food choices.
-If you’re gonna eat a Snickers, you better damn well be planning for that by reducing your calorie intake elsewhere.
+Instead, we need to start being proactive about our food choices.
+If we’re gonna eat a Snickers, we better damn well be planning for that by reducing our calorie intake elsewhere.

-And if the scale isn’t budging, and your man boobs aren’t getting smaller – you’re still eating too much!
+And if the scale isn’t budging, and our man boobs aren’t getting smaller – we’re still eating too much!

-They all follow the same premise: by changing the foods you eat, you’re more likely than not to eat a caloric deficit without struggle.
+They all follow the same premise: by changing the foods we eat, we’re more likely than not to eat a caloric deficit without struggling.
 Certain people respond better to certain diets than others.

 I personally follow a mental model diet, summarized here: